AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/close-and-reopen-goals.md

 ## Considerations when closing goals

-* ```You must have access to Edit Goals in your access level before you can close and reopen goals.
-For information about granting access to Goals, see``` ``` [Grant access to Adobe Workfront Goals](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-goals.md)```.
+* You must have access to Edit Goals in your access level before you can close and reopen goals.
+For information about granting access to Goals, see [Grant access to Adobe Workfront Goals](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-goals.md).
 * You can close only active goals.
 For information about goal statuses, see [Goal status overview in Adobe Workfront Goals](../../workfront-goals/goal-management/goal-status-overview.md).

 * Closing goals locks in its progress and allows you to rate how well you did in accomplishing it.